Grenada Citizenship by Investment

 Investors can choose a real estate share starting at USD $220,000, plus a USD $50,000 government fee and other applicable fees.
 This option grants a Grenadian passport with visa-free access to over 135 countries.
 Contact us for more details!

-What are the Requirements for a Citizenship Application?
+What Are the Requirements for a Citizenship Application?

 • The primary applicant must be at least 18 years of age to do the programme (minimum age requirement)